 Cleric - Rank 4

-Length 150 syllables Duration Count of 25
+Length 150 syllables Duration

-Range Throwing distance Area of Effect 1 creature
+Range Throwing distance Area of Effect

 Material Component Orange spell ball

 This spell allows a Cleric to hold any creature, except dragons (see Dragon Encounter chart in land rules) immobile through the power of his Deity.
 If struck by the spell ball, the target must remain motionless for a clear, audible count to 25.